Old Testament: Kings

 Approximately 53 references

-The last great reforming king of Judah (c.
-640–609 BC), who began seeking God at age sixteen and initiated sweeping reforms after the Book of the Law was discovered in the Temple (2 Kings 22–23).
+The last reforming king of Judah (c.
+640–609 BC), who began seeking God at age sixteen and initiated reforms after the Book of the Law was discovered in the Temple (2 Kings 22–23).
 Destroyed pagan shrines, restored Passover observance, and fulfilled the prophecy against Jeroboam's altar at Bethel.
 Killed in battle against Pharaoh Neco at Megiddo.

 Key references: 1 Chronicles 3:14, 1 Chronicles 3:15, 1 Kings 13:2, 2 Chronicles 33:25, 2 Chronicles 34:1, 2 Chronicles 34:33, 2 Chronicles 35:1, 2 Chronicles 35:7, 2 Chronicles 35:16, 2 Chronicles 35:18 (and 38 more)